paolo-viceconte/paper_viceconte_2021_ral_adherent/README.md

 ### Testing

-Run the testing script by:
+You can execute a sample testing script by:

 ```bash
 cd mann-pytorch/scripts